averyhiebert/cellerity/README.md

 If you have cloned the repository and installed the dev dependencies, you can build the documentation by running `npm run documentation`.

+(It seems that the tests require that you be able to run node as "node" rather than "nodejs"; in Ubuntu or Linux Mint, this can be accomplished by installing the `nodejs-legacy` legacy symlink package.)

 ## Tests
 If you have cloned the repository and installed the dev dependencies, you can run unit tests and generate a code coverage report using `npm test`.